In Coronavirus Quarantine, Diamond Princess Passengers Form Unique Online Community

 The Diamond Princess quarantine is slated to end on Feb.
 19. But with dozens of new cases emerging since the initial screening was completed, health officials say anyone who was in close contact with a coronavirus patient must go through an additional quarantine.

-Thirty-nine more people on the ship have been diagnosed with the deadly coronavirus since Tuesday, Japan's health ministry said Wednesday.
-That brings the total number of cases to 174, making the ship the largest cluster of cases in the world outside mainland China.
+Japanese officials said the number of people who had the deadly coronavirus had risen to a total of 218 by Thursday morning local time, as reported by the Associated Press.
+The ship has the largest cluster of cases in the world outside mainland China.
 In addition to those cases, a quarantine officer who had been aboard the Diamond Princess was also diagnosed with the respiratory virus.
 Anyone who gets sick is taken off the ship and transported to nearby hospitals — a process that many passengers have also documented online.

 While the ship's passengers are using phones and other gadgets to talk with each other, they're also getting encouragement from the outside world.